typelevel/Laika/docs/03-preparing-content/01-directory-structure.md

 **Example for a structure with title documents**

 @:image(../img/dir-with-title-docs.png) {
-  title = Input Directory with Title Documents width = 680px
+  alt = Input Directory with Title Documents intrinsicWidth = 680px intrinsicHeight = 405px
 }

 In this example each directory has a title document.